-3.1 All external funding granted to the County Council is to be notified to the Director of Finance, Performance and Procurement and he or she is responsible for ensuring that all funding notified by external bodies is received and properly recorded in the County Council's accounts.
+3.1 All external funding granted to the County Council is to be notified to the Director of Finance and Support Services and he or she is responsible for ensuring that all funding notified by external bodies is received and properly recorded in the County Council's accounts.
+Any grant funding for which we apply must support the County Council priorities and be accompanied by an agreed exit strategy.